-Can you believe that April 2017 marks the 150th anniversary of the SPCA?
-Join us in celebrating 150 years of compassion!
-The SPCA’s Humane Education Department is looking for first- through eighth-grade students to participate in our 2017 Humane Poster and Creative Writing Contest.
+The SPCA’s Humane Education Department is looking for first- through eighth-grade students to participate in our 2018 Humane Poster and Creative Writing Contest.
 Every school, home school, faith-based school, and Boy/Girl Scout troop in Erie County are encouraged to participate.
-By participating you can help us celebrate and promote our goal of animal advocacy and caregiving.
-Participants will also have the chance to win prizes for demonstrating their talents and creativity to help us build a more humane and kinder community.
+By participating, you can help us celebrate and promote our goal of animal advocacy and caregiving.
+Participants will have the chance to win prizes for demonstrating their talents and creativity to help us build a more humane and kinder community.

 To learn more about this contest, contact Danielle at firstname.lastname@example.org.

 Partnering with Buffalo Public Schools (BPS), humane educators work with approximately 1,370 students for our EKK and TLC Programs.
-If you believe in the important message of humane education and are interested in sponsoring or supporting one of these programs, please call Pam Hylinger, Director of Humane Education (716) 875-7360, ext.
-222.
+If you believe in the important message of humane education and are interested in sponsoring or supporting one of these programs, please call Christine Davis, Director of Humane Education (716) 875-7360, ext.
+262.